It’s the end of October. How on earth did that happen??

-If YES we are scared 🙁 because most people who submit that many apps don’t actually have a solid strategy and outcomes tend to be poor, but hopefully you’ll be the exception!!
+If YES we are a teensy bit scared 🙁 because sometimes, those who submit that many apps don’t actually have a solid strategy and outcomes tend to be poor… But hopefully you’ll be the exception!!
 Continue.

 If NO, it sounds like you put in 1 or 2 apps for Round 1.
 We’re probably nervous for you, too, but it depends on which schools, your profile, and how you pitched them.
 Continue.

 Q4: Have you already gotten at least 1 interview invitation?

 If YES, that’s very exciting!
 You must’ve applied to someplace like Columbia, Darden, Duke, or INSEAD.
 Jump to YAY!!